Do you remember old-style

 displays light enough to build into portable gadgets like

-generation of displays made using OLED (organic light-emitting
+But displays made with OLED (organic light-emitting

-diode) technology.
+diode) technology are even better.
 They're super-light, almost paper-thin,

 theoretically flexible enough to print onto clothing, and they